 Visiting and eating off-site can be a hassle without a car.
 If you’re looking for a somewhere to have sit down meal, you’ll have to go off property (Downtown Disney, another resort or the parks) as Disney Value Resorts only have food courts on site.

 The Art of Animation Resort is the newest addition to the value category and is a dubbed a Value Plus hotel.

 The resort has a lot more theme work done throughout the hotel to include recent Disney hits like Cars and Finding Nemo.

-With the exception of All Stars Music and Art of Animation, Disney Value Resorts are designed to accommodate up to four people (not including a baby in a crib).
+With the exception of All-Star Music Resort and Art of Animation Resort, Disney Value Resorts are designed to accommodate up to four people (not including a baby in a crib).
 Rooms have either 2 double beds or 1 king bed.